Terms & Conditions of Trade – Goods

 17. Cancellation

-If the customer wishes to return a product, they must contact [email protected] to arrange the return.
+If the Customer wishes to return Goods for any other reason, they must contact: [email protected]

 20. Events of Default